Broadcom/gp-stream-server-plugin/transformer/README.md

 ###  1.1 init function

 Init function will be invoked when the transformer plugin is first loaded.
 It's guaranteed to be invoked only once even if the plugin is used in multi jobs.
+Init function is not mandatory, you don't need to implement it if you have nothing to initialize.

 Init function should have type `func(ctx common.BaseContext) error`, for example, in [simple_transformer.go](./examples/simple_transformer.go) init function is `func SimpleTransformOnInit(ctx common.BaseContext) error`.